Dominrog/DominoEngine/README.md

 ## Work in progress

+- new input system not only tied to the camera component

 - gui implementation to create entities and components during runtime in the engine

 - implementation of scenes